PhaniMangisetti/traffic-signals-management/README.md

 ```
 mvn clean install
 ```
-If you want to skip the JUnit test cases
+To execute JUnit test cases, use
 ```
-mvn clean install -DskipTests=true
+mvn clean test
 ```
-Executable JAR will be generated in the <project-directory>/target To execute the runnable JAR:
+Executable JAR will be generated in the <project-directory>/target To execute the runnable JAR, use:
 ```
 java -jar .\traffic-signals-management-1.0.0-SNAPSHOT.jar
 ```